rereidy/Jython/README.md

 # Jython
-Python programming class I gave to a health care company in Florida, June 2016
+Jython programming class I gave to a health care company in Florida, June 2015